Graduate: New Student Checklist

-Congratulations on your acceptance to Marist College!
+Congratulations on your acceptance to Marist College for graduate studies!
 Now that you have made the decision to join the Marist community, please refer to the checklist below for helpful tips on what to do next!

 *Military students: Please see the requirements for activating your GI Benefits at Marist College.

 1. Submit your deposit:

 Deposits will be applied directly to your first-semester tuition bill.
 Visit the Graduate Enrollment Deposit page for additional information.

 If you have not already submitted your official degree noted transcript, your official transcript is required in order to maintain matriculation.

 3. Provide Required Health Information

 Please proceed to my.marist.edu/health-services for further information about required health documentation.
 Please note that you will not be able to register for courses if the required information is not submitted.

 4. Register for classes.